-Description: The FFGFC 2002 Fifth Ave/Pleasant Street Projects Fund is used to account for the acquisition and rehabilitation of
+Description: The FFGFC 2002 Fifth Ave/Pleasant Street Projects Fund is used to account for the acquisition and rehabilitation of properties in the Fifth Avenue/Pleasant Street district.

 Funding Source: Financing is provided by the FFGFC 2002 Bonds and earnings from interest.